elopio/docs/source/index.md

 Once this has been done, Augur's dependencies will need to be installed.
 This can be done using either `npm` or `yarn`.
 Both methods are detailed in the next sections.

-If you plan on submitting a Pull Request to the Augur Project, be sure to read through the [Contributing](#contributing) section of these documents before submitting the request.
+If you plan on submitting a pull request to the Augur Project, please be sure to read through the [Contributing](#contributing) section of these documents before submitting the request.

 <aside class="notice"><b>If you are using or helping to develop the Augur client (i.e., the front-end/user interface), it usually is not necessary for you to run a local Ethereum node on your computer.</b> We're already running several <a href="#hosted-node">hosted nodes</a> to which you can connect!
 If you are running an Ethereum node, the client will automatically detect it and begin talking to it; if you are not, the client will default to using the hosted nodes.</aside>